Aytzim: Criticism

 Aytzim has been criticized (predominately by the conservative Hudson Institute historian Arthur Herman) for its stance against hydrofracking, with Herman labeling the GZA in the New York Post as "running against the tide of technology".
 The organization also has been criticized for its support of environmentalism and tikkun olam.
-Others have been critical of Aytzim's stance against BDS; for greenwashing Israel; for participating in the People's Climate March; for associating with Israel and Zionism; for working with Jewish National Fund; and for its participation in a process that largely favors Israel's political status quo.
+Others have been critical of Aytzim's stance against BDS; for greenwashing Israel; for participating in the People's Climate March; for associating with Israel and Zionism; for working with the Jewish National Fund; and for its participation in a process that largely favors Israel's political status quo.
 Some individuals have criticized the GZA for its promotion of community gardens, charging that making community gardens more widely available is patronizing to the public.
 Others see Zionism's mission as finished with the establishment of the modern state of Israel and they question the relevance of the entire system of legacy Zionist organizations formed by the World Zionist Organization and its constituent agencies.